tiramisulabs/seyfert-docs/src/content/docs/commands/decorators.md

 `@Groups()` is the decorator to tell a parent command which groups it will have and handle.

 `@Group()` is the decorator to tell a subcommand (child command) which group it belongs to.

+`@GroupsT()` is the decorator to to add localizations to our group names and descriptions.

 # Other decorators